 With all of your information gathered, you’ll want to start to complete Form 1040X by filling in the first section of the form on page one.
 As you’ll see in the photo below, you’ll need to indicate which calendar year this return is amending, as well as provide your:

 You’ll also have to indicate your filing status (single, married, etc).
 If you’re completing the 1040X tax form to amend your filing status, you’ll check the box of the correct status here.
 Even if you’re not changing your status, you still must complete this box with your corresponding filing status.
 For amended tax returns in 2018 or earlier, in the “full-year health care coverage” box, you’ll check to affirm that you had qualifying health care coverage or a coverage exemption that covered all of the relevant tax year.
 If you can’t check this box, you may owe a shared responsibility payment.
 Beginning in 2019 you will leave this box blank.

 Photo credit: IRS

 On the remainder of page one, you’ll see lines one through 23, starting with those categorized as income and deductions and ending with refund or amount you owe.
 On the second page, you’ll find Part 1, which contains lines 24 through 30.
 One of the most difficult parts of completing Form 1040X is determining which of these you need to complete and ultimately, it will depend on exactly what you’re amending by filling out this form.
-In the Form 1040X instructions document, however, the IRS provides two charts, one for tax years before 2018, the other 2018 and later, (as shown below) to help guide you.
+In the Form 1040X instructions document, however, the IRS provides three charts, one for 2019, one for 2018, and one for 2016 and 2017, (as shown below) to help guide you.

 As you can see, these charts break down specific adjustments you might be making, like filing status or income, and list which lines of the 30 you need to complete based on your adjustments.
 If you’re still unsure of which lines to complete, we’d recommend consulting the “Which Lines to Complete” section of the 1040X instructions, and then the detailed descriptions the IRS provides of the individual lines.